sachinshrestha/sachinshrestha.github.io/_posts/2015-11-25-frequentFlyer.md

 </ol>

-Here's the complete R code to the<a href = "http://sachinshrestha.github.io/frequentFlyer.html"> Market Segmetation for Frequent Flyer Customers Project </a>.
+Here's the complete R code to the<a href = "http://sachinshrestha.github.io/frequentFlyer.html"> Market Segmentation for Frequent Flyer Customers Project </a>.
 </font>